Web Designing Tutorials

 p:only-of-type {color:purple;}

-First line would set the color of <span> element to blue if the <span> is the only child of its parent and second line would set the <p> element to purple if it is the only <p> tag child of its parent.
+The first line would set the color of <span> element to blue if the <span> is the only child of its parent and the second line would set the <p> element to purple if it is the only <p> tag child of its parent.

 div:nth-child(2) {background-color:yellow;}